 #4.
 Your Pooch is Suffering from CDS

-CDS, or Canine Dysfunctional Syndrome, is a condition that affects older dogs.
+CDS, or canine Cognitive Dysfunctional Syndrome, is a condition that affects older dogs.
 It's akin to Alzheimer's Disease or Dementia in humans.
 The condition affects your pup's mental prowess.

 There are many symptoms of this condition.
 Most dogs will only experience a couple of them in the early stages.
 Unfortunately, this often leads to misdiagnosis.